 - Confirm enough spacing among plants for good air circulation.

 Tips- 19: Pick Tomatoes Regularly

-Check your tomatoes every day to pick them instantly once they showing any sign of ripeness.
-This will help the other green tomatoes ripen earlier that left on the vine.
+Check your tomatoes every day to pick them up instantly once they show any sign of ripeness.
+This will help the other green tomatoes ripen earlier that those left on the vine.